 The use of Ashford International Station by Eurostar (and any other international operator) will be monitored by Kent County Council in the period following completion of the project.
 The expectation at present is that the level of service will be equivalent to that which is offered today, as Eurostar has given a written assurance that the Paris service will be re-instated on completion of the project and that the other services will continue as today.
 Eurostar are invited regularly to the Kent County Council and Ashford Borough Council Joint Transport Board, to present on developments within their services.
-This provides members of both councils with the opportunity to scrutinize service performance, benefit realisation and future proposed developments at Ashford International Station.
+This provides members of both councils with the opportunity to scrutinise service performance, benefit realisation and future proposed developments at Ashford International Station.

-It is certainly hoped that once the new signalling upgrade has been installed and operating for a period, Eurostar - and possibly others - will consider an upgrade to their service at Ashford.
-There is no indication whatsoever of any plans to reduce, or remove, services from Ashford on a permanent basis.
+It is anticipated that once the new signalling upgrade has been installed and has been operating for a period, Eurostar - and potentially other international rail operators - will consider an increase in their services at Ashford.
+While there is no specific indication of any additional services at present, Kent County Council and Ashford Borough Council would encourage a future daily return service to Brussels and Amsterdam, once the new London - Amsterdam service is ready for enhancement following its introduction in December 2017.
+There is no indication whatsoever of any plans to reduce, or remove, services from Ashford on a permanent basis, and Eurostar have repeatedly given assurances of their intention to continue to serve Ashford International.